CircleCI-Public/cimg-python/README.md

 ***This image is in beta and is designed to supercede the original CircleCI Python image, `circleci/python`.***

 `cimg/python` is a Docker image created by CircleCI with continuous integration builds in mind.
-Each tag contains a complete Python version and Pip install, and any binaries and tools that are required for builds to complete successfully in a CircleCI environment.
+Each tag contains a complete Python version via pyenv, and both pip and pipenv pre-installed, and any binaries and tools that are required for builds to complete successfully in a CircleCI environment.

 ## Table of Contents